foosel/netconnectd/README.md

   * `netconnectcli select_wifi` manually brings up the wifi configuration

 You can always get help with `netconnectcli --help` or `netconnectcli <command> --help` for specific commands.

-If everything looks alright, configure the service so that it starts at boot up:

-    sudo update-rc.d netconnectd defaults 98